Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Baked Spaghetti

-Leftovers can be stored in the refrigerator for up to five days.
-To reheat, cover and microwave at half power until warmed through.
+Leftovers can be stored in an airtight container in the refrigerator for up to five days.
+To reheat, cover and microwave the portion you plan to eat at half power until warmed through.
 You can also cover and bake just the portion you want to eat.
-Bake at 350 degrees for 30 minutes.
+Bake at 350 degrees Fahrenheit for 30 minutes.

 Making Easy Baked Spaghetti Ahead